bortolatto/flight-in-portugal/README.md

 # Additional endpoints
 The API provides two additional endpoints:
-* /all-requests: shows the historic of all requests
+* /all-requests: shows the history of all requests
 * /erase: remove the entire history of the requests